neontribe/www/src/data/projects/Docready.md

   - Built a tool to last with technologies that wouldn’t go out of date.
   - Collaborated with 3 organisations to deliver the project.

-image: Doc ready mock up copy.jpg
+image: images/Doc ready mock up copy.jpg
 ---